 This acts as a monthly reminder of out-of-the-ordinary activity.
-It does not give specific dates (we get to that in a minute) but lists what needs to be done that month.
+It does not give specific dates but lists what needs to be done that month.

 This is the half-way stage between the big picture priorities for the year and the daily detailed activity.
 It links the two.